Total Pupil Premium Allocation

 Allocation for 2019-2020 = £332,180

-There is much research pertaining to Pupil premium Funding in the public domain.
-The Education Endowment Foundation and The Sutton Trust research is one.
+There is much research pertaining to Pupil Premium Funding in the public domain.
+The Education Endowment Foundation and The Sutton Trust research are two.
 Professor John Hattie’s ‘Visible Learning’ is another.
 We have focused our pupil premium funding on those strategies which demonstrate consistent outstanding progress in pupils’ achievement.
 Primarily, this is high quality teaching allied to a challenging curriculum and an emphasis on building resilient, independent learners.

 Effective Teaching and Learning strategies